hdnxxx/ESX_HUD/README.md

 HIDEN EDIT

-i translated it to portugal-portuguese i tried to make female options work
+i translated it to portugal-portuguese

+i tried to make female options work and some other costumization

+limited clothes for city join

-colors 1-63 input
+colors 1-63 input (to change)